Kwon Eun-bin

-Kwon Eun-bin (권은빈, born January 6, 2000), also known simply as Eunbin or Eunbean, is a South Korean singer, actress and model.
+Kwon Eun-bin (권은빈, born January 6, 2000), also known simply as Eunbin, is a South Korean former singer and actress.
 She participated in the first season of Produce 101 (2016), before being eliminated in the penultimate episode.
 She debuted as a member of the South Korean girl group CLC in February 2016 with the release of the group's third EP Refresh.
 She made her acting debut in the television series Bad Papa (2018) and has since appeared in series including Top Management (2018), At a Distance, Spring Is Green (2021), Dear.M (2022) and Duty After School (2023).

 Early life and education

 Kwon Eun-bin was born on January 6, 2000, in Seoul.
 Her father is a photojournalist.
 She attended Wonmyong Elementary School, Yangji Elementary School, Onham Middle School, and Hanlim Multi Art School.

 Career

 2016: Produce 101

 On January 22, 2016, Kwon came in limelight when she was introduced as a contestant on a Mnet reality girl group survival show, Produce 101.
 Produce 101 was to produce a girl group from a pool of 101 female trainees from 46 different companies.
 Kwon Eun-bin represented Cube Entertainment on Produce 101, alongside Jeon So-yeon, who later debuted as the leader of (G)I-dle, and Lee Yoon-seo, a former trainee at the company.
 Kwon was eliminated from the show in the tenth episode and thus did not debut as a member of the consequent group, I.O.I.